The two practicals will be separated into:

 CONVERTF

 .
-The content of the parameter files looks like this:
+The content of the parameter files would look like this:

 results/par.PACKEDPED.EIGENSTRAT.1kGP_chr22